Research & Advocacy

 Guest-edited by S. Floyd Mori and Elena Ong, the special "AAPIs 2040" issues contain essays by community leaders and scholars.
 Using population projections of AAPIs in 2040, these publications serve to inform policy makers at the local, state and federal level on AAPI communities and the AAPI electorate, and to help develop and advocate for leadership and a policy trajectory that will serve as a foundation for AAPIs in America's future.

-Executive Director Michelle Magalong and Board Member Dr. Dawn Mabalon co-authored an essay in the latest issue entitled, “Cultural Preservation Policy and Asian Americans and Pacific Islanders: Reimagining Historic Preservation in Asian American and Pacific Islander Communities”.
+Dr. Michelle Magalong and Dr. Dawn Mabalon co-authored an essay in the 2016 issue entitled, “Cultural Preservation Policy and Asian Americans and Pacific Islanders: Reimagining Historic Preservation in Asian American and Pacific Islander Communities”.